wtjwtjwtjwtj/UNDERTALE-TI-84-Plus-CE-Edition/README.md

 8. when its finished compiling, look in /undercalc/bin/bin
 9. drag and drop the .8xp file onto your calculator
 10. you're done! have fun!
+-# if you want, you can check in every once in a while to see if the code has updated on this repository.
+This game is still a work in progress.

 # Current Progress
 ## STORY